There’s got to be a morning after…

 Me: Yeah.
 It’s what I try to think about, which is as much as I hate Trump, the Trump people hate Obama and Clinton in a way that I can’t understand.
 It’s weird.

 Right, and up until this moment I didn’t know if you were a Trump supporter or an anti-Trump or what.
-Actually it’s always very interesting touring across America because of course we plan in blue states we play in red states we play all over the place and some places that are extremely left wing to middle ground to right wing, you really sort of get… You take the pulse of the country in a certain way as a touring band.
+Actually it’s always very interesting touring across America because of course we play in blue states we play in red states we play all over the place and some places that are extremely left wing to middle ground to right wing, you really sort of get… You take the pulse of the country in a certain way as a touring band.

-A lot of times in the past we’ve been on touring during presidential election campaigns.
+A lot of times in the past we’ve been on tour during presidential election campaigns.
 I think October and November are often good months to be on tour in the states, and I’ve done a number of tours that happen to be prior to presidential elections.
 It is really interesting to kind of see the different parts of the country at these very heated times.

 Me: Did you think maybe I was a Trump guy because I’m in Nebraska?

-Well you know as a journalist it’s, you could have just be getting answers from me and not necessarily showing me your cards.
+Well you know as a journalist it’s, you could just be getting answers from me and not necessarily showing me your cards.
 I think that happens sometimes where people are just sort of asking me questions without necessarily revealing anything about their own take on it.

-Of course I imagine as a band we’re probably playing in clubs where the majority of people are probably maybe more artistic types or they’re more of a liberal college student type atmosphere in some places so that we’re seeing a somewhat biased perspective on America.
+Of course I imagine as a band we’re probably playing in clubs where the majority of people are probably maybe more artistic types or (it’s) more of a liberal college student type atmosphere in some places so that we’re seeing a somewhat biased perspective on America.
 I feel as though there’s been so much opposition to Clinton from the left wing.
 I feel like I encounter that in my life more because there’s not as many right wing people in my life as there are left wing people, and I feel like the discussions and debates that I have generally tend to be with people that are further left than me rather than further right than me.
 That’s kind of been a factor.

-Making this Hillary Clinton video, my immediate thought was of all of the friends of mine on the left that we’re going to be upset with me because I just don’t have as many friends on the right.
+Making this Hillary Clinton video, my immediate thought was of all of the friends of mine on the left that are going to be upset with me because I just don’t have as many friends on the right.

 Me: I saw at the very beginning (of the video) you kind of throw a bone to them, too.
 Saying you like Bernie.

 Me: Yeah.
-That explains the last statement in your video which is this is not a time for those negative comments.
+That explains the last statement in your video, which is this is not a time for those negative comments.

 That doesn’t stop them, though.